Buy-Many Mechanisms for Many Unit-Demand Buyers: Introduction

 \subsection{An ex-ante relaxation of buy-many revenue}

-To obtain a comprehensive theory of multi-buyer buy-many mechanisms without going into the intricacies of specific applications, we avoid choosing any particular extension of the buy-many constraint, and instead define a relaxation of the optimal buy-many revenue that simultaneously captures a broad range of settings.
-In particular, it encompasses all the aforementioned examples of sequential buy-many, ex-post buy-many and Bayesian buy-many mechanisms.

-We provide an upper bound on the maximum revenue achievable by buy-many mechanisms that are agnostic to the specific details of the underlying setting.
-In particular, we view multi-buyer settings as a collection of single-buyer instances via an ex-ante relaxation that allows the mechanism to allocate each item multiple times as long as the {\em expected} number of buyers each item is allocated to is at most 1.
-To be specific, let $\textsc{BuyManyRev}_i(x)$ denote the maximum revenue achievable by a single-buyer mechanism for buyer $i$ that is buy-many (or a distribution over buy-many mechanisms) and allocates each item $j$ with probability at most $x_j$ over the randomness of buyer $i$'s valuation.
-Then the following program gives an upper bound on the revenue of multi-buyer buy-mechanisms:
+We view multi-buyer settings as a collection of single-buyer instances via an ex-ante relaxation that allows the mechanism to allocate each item multiple times as long as the {\em expected} number of buyers each item is allocated to is at most 1.
+To be specific, let $x_i$ be an $m$-dimensional allocation vector, with $x_{ij}\in [0,1]$ denoting the probability of allocation of item $j$ to a particular buyer $i$.
+We consider single-buyer mechanisms satisfying two restrictions.
+First, over the randomness in the buyer's valuation function, we require that the probability of allocation of each item $j$ to the buyer is at most $x_{ij}$.
+We say that the mechanism satisfies the ex-ante constraint $x_i$.
+Second, we require that the mechanism satisfies the single-buyer buy-many constraint.
+We then consider the maximum revenue that can be obtained from any mechanism for buyer $i$ that satisfies both of the aforementioned constraints.
+Note that the buy-many constraint is not closed over convex combinations, so distributions over buy-many menus can potentially obtain higher revenue than buy-many menus themselves.
+We accordingly consider the maximum revenue obtainable from individual buy-many mechanisms or distributions over buy-many mechanisms that satisfy the ex-ante constraint $x_i$.
+Let $\textsc{BuyManyRev}_i(x_i)$ denote this upper bound.
+The following program then gives an upper bound on the revenue of multi-buyer buy-many mechanisms:

-Our goal in this work is to design simple multi-buyer mechanisms that are clearly buy-many but at the same time are competitive with this general upper-bound given by the ex-ante relaxation.
+Our goal in this work is to design simple multi-buyer mechanisms that are clearly buy-many but at the same time are competitive with this new benchmark.

-\paragraph{Remark} We remark that in multi-buyer settings, in contrast to the single buyer setting, the buy-many constraint may not necessarily stem from the buyer's ability to visit the mechanism multiple times or submit multiple bids in an auction.
-It is unclear what would happen in such a case.
-Instead, we view the buy-many constraint as a standalone desideratum for the design of mechanisms that discourages such behavior and captures buying preferences beyond utility maximization.
-Indeed, many buyers faced with super-additive options may be deterred from choosing them worrying that they will overpay, even if purchasing multiple options is not possible.
-Moreover, sellers consistently offering such options may be considered exploitative as well as leaving opportunities for side-markets and incentivize buyers to behave non-truthfully.